 Bioterrorism Preparedness (California Department of Public Health)

-CDPH has links here to practice guidelines and factsheets for bioterrorism events.
+CDPH has links here to hospital practice guidelines and factsheets for bioterrorism events.
 You'll find bioterrorism rapid response information, a radiation emergency medical management kit (REMM), a bioterrorism readiness plan for healthcare facilities, a primer for clinicians on explosions and blast injuries, and much more.

 Center for Infectious Disease Research and Policy (University of Minnesota)